 Adelaide, the capital of South Australia, is a vibrant and sophisticated city with plenty of things to see and do.
-It has a rich cultural heritage with loads of interesting architecture showing insights into the city’s past.
-Adelaide is known as the City of Churches for the large number of churches erected in the city.
+It’s rich cultural heritage shows loads of interesting architecture providing insights into the city’s past.
+Adelaide is known as the City of Churches for the large number of churches in the city.
 And you can visit many of them as you walk around and discover the city.
 Adelaide also boasts many delicious and multicultural restaurants, a thriving cafe and bar culture and some great shopping.
-Plus, it as the Adelaide Oval, home to many cricket and AFL games.
-I thoroughly enjoyed my stay in Adelaide and here are some of the best things to see and do in Adelaide.
+Plus, it has the Adelaide Oval, scene of many cricket and AFL games.
+I thoroughly enjoyed my stay in Adelaide and have put together this post on the best things to see and do in Adelaide.

 Where to Stay in Adelaide